 I set the strict parameters at the beginning to force myself to make the best choices for you.
 Without any brand bias, and without going out of “budget territory”.

-That being said, I wanted to mention these two because they still fit some most of the criteria.
+That being said, I wanted to mention these two because they still fit most of the criteria.
 They only fell short in a couple of categories.

 In the end, my parameters were for me as much as they were for you.
 That being said, there is nothing wrong with these choices.
 It’s up to you to set your budget and needs/wants.